Last updated on 2026-04-08

 - Heavy Duty Equipment Technician: Specializes in the maintenance and repair of heavy-duty vehicles and equipment.

-- Truck Transport Mechanic: Focuses on diagnosing and repairing trucks and transport vehicles.
+- Truck Transport Mechanic: Focuses on diagnosing and repairing issues in trucks and transport vehicles.

 - Diesel Engine Mechanic: Works on diesel engines, performing repairs and maintenance to ensure optimal performance.